 Kayataina Lee Van Der Meer is a youth educator at Impact Boston She teaches students at the Henderson Inclusion School about bullying prevention, self-advocacy, healthy relationships, and sex education.
 She has previously worked with IMPACT as a Peer Leader and was a Service Warrior in the EPIC Program.
 She graduated from Another Course to College with a Certificate of Completion and from the Henderson Inclusion School with a High School Diploma.
 She has also presented at the Massachusetts Council for Exceptional Children Conference.

 Sean Greene grew up in a high crime area of Dorchester, MA.
 He volunteered with Guardian Angels, a nonprofit anti-crime organization, and studied various styles of traditional martial arts.
 As an adult Sean worked in law enforcement and has done bodyguard work.
 Today he runs a program that helps people with disabilities find jobs.

 Amanda Reyome specializes in Trauma Recovery Mental Health Counseling.
 She trained at Boston College and did her pre-masters Clinical experience at the Mental Health Association of Greater Lowell.
 She now sees individuals of all ages at Mattapan Community Health Center to help process through experiences of trauma and improve overall mental health.
-She began involvement with IMPACT about 1 year ago after attending a workshop at the JRI Trauma Conference and feeling very motivated and driven by the idea of healing trauma experiences even more deeply by building a sense of safety and power within our own bodies.
+She began involvement with IMPACT in 2016 after attending a workshop at the JRI Trauma Conference and feeling very motivated and driven by the idea of healing trauma experiences even more deeply by building a sense of safety and power within our own bodies.